viirak/viirak/README.md

 ### Hi there 👋

 I'm Virak, a fullstack developer.
 I prefer backend work, but I also enjoy frontend work!\
-My favorite type of language is strongly types & functional (like go).
+My favorite programming languages are Go, Typescript and Python.

 <!--
 **viirak/viirak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.